CALIFORNIA DAMSELFLIES

 Information for this site has been collected and edited Kathy Biggs who assumes full responsibility.

-New links &/or information was added to this page or at least one of the pages of
+New links &/or information - added to this page or at least one of the pages of

-The CA distribution maps were last updated on NOVEMBER 27, 2001.
+The CA distribution maps were last updated in 2006.
 Click here to access distribution in nearby states

 Request an Excel chart of CA Dragonfly distribution by county by emailing Kathy